DustinLee0/Note-Taker-Express/README.md

 This application is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ### Notes
 Utilized [Insomnia](https://insomnia.rest/) to test endpoints while building app to ensure the right responses/requests were being sent.
-Using a RESTful API to store data is much more convenient and logical compared to storing data in local storage as that can only be accessed from the local machine it is saved on.
+Using a RESTful API to store data in a file is much more convenient, logical and robust compared to storing data in local storage as that can only be accessed from the local machine it is saved on.